thepr0blem/digit-classifier/README.md

 ## 3. Building CNN
 ### 3.1 Defining CNN architecture

 To implement convolutional neural network I used **Keras** API (which is user friendly framework built on top of Tensorflow).
 I used Sequential model which is ordered hierarchy of layers.
+The architecture has been chosen based on research and articles listed in references ([1] in this case).

+Alternative approach that could be taken: adding additional functionality to ```run_random_search``` function which would consider different numbers of sets of layers.

 Layers are ordered as follows:

   - **Conv2D** - conv. layer
     - filters - 32
     - kernel_size - 3 x 3